Mastering the Art of PR Pitches: Strategies for Success

-Breaking into a reporter’s inbox is an uphill battle, but success isn’t about luck—it’s about strategy.
+Breaking into a reporter’s inbox is an uphill battle.
+However, success isn’t about luck—it’s about strategy.
 If you want to stop being ignored and start getting published, you need to pivot from "blasting" to "building."

 Here are five high-impact strategies to sharpen your pitch and land the coverage you’re after: